SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 The generated project is a Maven project so head over to your IDE and import the project, so we can add our business logic.
 Once imported you should see something like the image below.
 ![projectsetup2](img/projectsetup2.png)

-Negative
+> aside negative
-: If you are wondering why the POJO name has a character 1 – it is because there already exists a schema with the same name.
+> If you are wondering why the POJO name has a character 1 – it is because there already exists a schema with the same name.

 A few notes on the project: